 Check your metrics.
 It’s important to have many social media platforms at the ready, but equally important to focus your efforts.
 Know your audience: Identify whether they are Instagram people or Twitter people etc.

-This doesn’t just effect how to place hashtags but there are other considerations.
+This doesn’t just affect how to place hashtags but there are other considerations.
 It also means this is the platform where you need to be engaging the most.
 This includes answering questions, receiving queries, branding, and driving your engagement.

-The final tips I’d like to stress is that you need to RESEARCH YOUR HASHTAG properly.
+The final tip I’d like to stress is that you need to RESEARCH YOUR HASHTAG properly.
 Learn from past mistakes, like when DiGiorna pizzas tried to jump onto a hashtag trend and it severely backfired.
 The company became a laughingstock on social media for quite some time.
 Research can spare you severe damage to your brand.